Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 - A Link to your pastebin of the full crash log.
 - The version of Wildlander - as shown in the bottom left of the launcher.

+## Crashing on Startup

+### Before main menu appears - no crash log, with a launcher error.

+If this is your first run - then it maybe that the launcher installed a Updated version of c++ and the PC requires a reboot.

-## Crashing on Startup (before main menu appears) - no crash log
+### Before main menu appears - no crash log, no launcher error

 Typically Caused by a corrupt plugin which is also master.
 Rerunning the Wabbajack installer choosing "overwrite install" will generally resolve these issues.

 Note: If you are running a customized build - this can also be caused by a missing Dependency of a mod you installed.

-## Crashing on Startup or Crashing on "new character" or on startup with a crashlog
+### With a crashlog with "BGSStoryManagerBranchNode" in the Possible relevant objects

+May generate crashes with codes SkyrimSE.exe+132BEF or SkyrimSE.exe+1BF04F or SkyrimSE.exe+124243A (or others).

 {: .logfile}
 > Possible relevant objects (2)